dotnet/designs/proposed/local-sdk-global-json.md

 These scripts are not one offs, they are increasingly common items in repos in `github.com/dotnet` to attempt to fix the disconnect.
 Even so many of these solutions are incomplete because they themselves only consider local deployment.
-They dont't fully support the full set of ways the SDK can be deployed.
+They don't fully support the full set of ways the SDK can be deployed.

 This problem also manifests in how customers naturally want to use our development tools like Visual Studio or VS Code.
-It's felt sharply on the .NET team, or any external customer who wants to contribute to .NET, due to how arcade infrastructure uses xcopy deployment into `.dotnet`.
+It's felt sharply on the .NET team, or any external customer who wants to contribute to .NET, due to how .NET Arcade infrastructure uses xcopy deployment into `.dotnet`.
 External teams like Unity also feel this pain in their development:

 - This [issue][cases-sdk-issue] from 2017 attempting
-to solve this problsem.
+to solve this problem.
 It gets several hits a year from customers who are similarly struggling with our toolings inability to handle local deployment.
 - This [internal discussion][cases-internal-discussion] from a C# team member.
 They wanted to use VS as the product is shipped to customers and got blocked when we shipped an SDK that didn't have a corresponding MSI and hence VS couldn't load Roslyn anymore.
-- [VS code][cases-vscode] having to adjust to consider local directories for SDK because our resolver can't find them.
+- [VS Code][cases-vscode] having to adjust to consider local directories for SDK because our resolver can't find them.

 ## Detailed Design